 14. Dominoes

-Dominoes is a tile-based game that can be played in a number of different ways, each with its own rules and mechanics.
+Dominoes is a tile-based game that can be played in various ways, each with its own rules and mechanics.
 The game is even played at a professional level.
-Believe it or not, a number of associations, organizations, and clubs exist around the world solely for the purpose of competing in international domino competitions.
+Believe it or not, a number of associations, organizations, and clubs exist worldwide solely to compete in international domino competitions.

-Dominoes is a great game for seniors.
-Whether they decide to play the original version or simply use the tiles to create a pattern and then watch it fall down, Dominoes has entertained people for generations and will continue to do so in the future.
+Dominoes is a great board game for seniors.
+Whether they decide to play the original version or use the tiles to create a pattern and then watch it fall, Dominoes has entertained people for generations and will continue to do so in the future.

 Pros